Anirudha152/COP290_C-Lab/README.md

   - `m` is the number of queries
 - The next `n` lines will contain expressions to set values to cells, or the `scroll_to <CELL>` command which will change the virtual viewport of the program, for lazy evaluation
 - The following `m` lines will contain queries in the form of `<CELL>` to get the **raw** value of a cell.
 If lazy evaluation is enabled, this may return a dirty cell with an unprocessed value.

+## Disclaimer
+This code was developed as part of an academic assignment for the COP290 course at IIT Delhi.
+It is intended for educational purposes and was completed in March 2025, it is no longer being actively updated or maintained, please reach out to me over email or linkedin for any queries.
+Please cite appropriately if used in research or projects.
+Please refer to the included report for more details

+## Disclaimer
+This code was developed as part of an academic assignment for the COL226 course at IIT Delhi.
+It is intended for educational purposes and was completed in April 2025, it is no longer being actively updated or maintained, please reach out to me over email or linkedin for any queries.
+Please cite appropriately if used in research or projects.
+Please refer to the included report for more details